AlixMenard/transmob/README.md

 ### Start option 2
 - Go to the *transmob* folder.
 - Run "start.vbs".
 After the first use, a shortcut will be created on the Desktop for easier access.
+- The process will update, then start, no worries if it is a little long.
 ### Use
 - Drag&Drop the folder containing the videos to process (**every** video will be processed, make sure to eliminate duplicates, even with different extension, like "file.mp4" and "file.lrv")
 - Choose the fitting options